-However, the film’s tone of war policy saber-rattling does feel very topical.
+However, the war policy saber-rattling we see does feel very topical.
 The unseen President sends the fleet to ‘warn’ the Eurasians against further perfidy, pretty much begging for a conflict to spontaneously ignite (sound familiar?).
-Ned condemns Laura’s subversion of the war effort, but can’t stop her from officiating at the big Peace Rally.
-He’s in favor of poison gas to win the war, and if Bob doesn’t help formulate chemical weapons, he’ll be disowned.
+Ned condemns Laura’s subversion of the war effort but can’t stop her from officiating at the big Peace Rally.
+He’s in favor of poison gas to win the war, and Bob will be disowned if he doesn’t help formulate chemical weapons.
 Lunch isn’t served at the Sewards’ because the Italian cook (comical Luis Alberni) is quitting — he’s going to go fight for Eurasia, his homeland.
 And you think your family has disputes.

 The play is opened up via some montages and scenes of war preparations.
 Images in the World War One prologue look like outtakes from The Big Parade, and shots of the fleet and marching troops are news film.
 But at the 59- minute mark Men Must Fight suddenly brings out an elaborate special effects sequence to depict the bombing of Manhattan.
 The sequence is brief, but quite convincing.
 The sky is filled with biplanes laden with armaments.
 Skyscrapers topple into the streets.
 Gas bombs mow down pedestrians on the sidewalks.
 Even the Empire State Building and the Brooklyn Bridge are destroyed.
 H.G.
 Wells and Alexander Korda must have taken a gander at this outlandish, big-scale destruction, which uses impressively photographed miniatures of buildings and bridges.
 The one angle on the Brooklyn Bridge being blasted is flawless.